Yeasinarafatshuvo/notificaiton-mail-queue/README.md

 In this simple project i show how to send notify mail using Notification by queue also use database notificatoin.
 Let's see how to follow the steps

-step 1# At first make a command for creating notification class php artisan make:notification TestEnrollMent step 2# After that create notification table for database notification php artisan notification:table
+step 1# At first make a command for creating notification class <br>
+ php artisan make:notification TestEnrollMent step 2# After that create notification table for database notification php artisan notification:table